🔼The name Ephron: Summary

 - The first Ephron we meet in the Bible is a Hittite, a son of Zohar, from whom Abraham purchased the cave at Machpelah in order to bury Sarah (Genesis 23:8).
 Ephron wanted to give the place to Abraham but Abraham insisted to pay the fair price of four hundred shekels, and so he did and became the owner of land near Hebron.
 Note that this name is spelled עפרון (with the waw-nun extension) seven times in the cycle, but four times עפרן (without the waw; probably an older spelling variant).
 Also note that Stephen appears to equate this Ephron with Hamor, the father of Shechem (Acts 7:16).

 - Then there is a village named Ephron, which was located near Bethel, about 40 kilometer from Hebron.
 This village is mentioned in 2 Chronicles 13:19 only, but since all that area was Hittite, it's not unthinkable that Ephron the village was named after Ephron the man.
 Some texts state that this name ought to be spelled עפרין.

 - And finally there's a mountain named Ephron, which was situated somewhere in the north of the territory of Judah, which was probably associated with Ephron the village (Joshua 15:9).

 🔼Etymology of the name Ephron

 The name Ephron comes from either of the two roots עפר:

 For a meaning of the name Ephron, NOBSE Study Bible Name List appears to take the waw-nun extension quite liberally as a kind of adjective-maker and reads Fawn-like.
 Jones' Dictionary of Old Testament Proper Names sees in our waw-nun form an intensitive and proposes A Great And Choice Fawn.
-BDB Theological Dictionary doesn't translate our name but does list it under root עפר II.
+BDB Theological Dictionary doesn't translate our name but does list it under root עפר.